 - Avoid using colors that create a low contrast.
 Light color fonts on a white background will make the text illegible.

 - Avoid red or green, which can be difficult to read and may not be seen by people with color blindness.

 - Avoid underlining, except for hyperlinks.
-It can interfere with lower case letters, and can also be confused with links.
+Underlining can interfere with perceiving lower case letters and can be confused with links.

-- Avoid all caps, which on the web can connote yelling, can be difficult to read, and can sometimes cause screen readers to read as an acronym.
+- Avoid all caps, which connotes yelling on the web, can be difficult to read, and can sometimes cause screen readers to read text as an acronym.

 - Headings (University of Minnesota, Accessible U)